- Mission & Vision

-"No Child Left Indoors" has been running on Maui for five years and has resulted in hundreds of kids having the opportunity to step out of the classroom and into the natural world, for rich and meaningful science-based learning adventures.
+"No Child Left Indoors" has been running on Maui has resulted in hundreds of kids having the opportunity to step out of the classroom and into the natural world, for rich and meaningful science-based learning adventures.

 For children today, outdoor play is often the exception rather than the rule.
 Kids spend half as much time outside today as did children a generation ago, and are increasingly disconnected from nature.
 Many youngsters devote more than 40 hours a week to video games, TV or the Internet.

 Environmental educators point out that the amount of time a child spends outdoors before age 11 plays a large role in determining if the child will grow up to care about the environment.
 But as schools strive to meet new standards for math and reading, teachers are pressured to reduce time spent on outdoor education.